 Material development heavily relies on domain knowledge and professional’s intuitive, which hinders the discovery of new material.
 We are collaborating with material experts and propose generative models for boosting material discovery.

-[ with George Manson University ]
+[ with UC Davis, George Manson University ]

 Boolean Satisfiability (SAT) problem is a fundamental problem in computer science and the core of many real-world applications such as hardware and software design.
 However, its solving or estimating hardness of SAT is NP-hard.
 We are seeking for a series of a methodology by deep learning to significantly accelerate its solving and estimation.

 Computational creativity is a lively research area that focuses on understanding and facilitating human creativity through the implementation of software programs.
 With the rapid advances in data driven algorithms such as deep learning, the exploration into computational creativity via machine learning approaches have become increasingly popular.
 Currently, we have been working in music generation and calligraphy.